pronob1010/pronob-mozumder/README.md

 - 💻 I **love** coding
 - 🔭 I’m currently working on a educational platform.
-Keep an eye for it.
+Keep your eye for it.
 - 👯 I have successfully worked on production level web projects  front-end and back-end.
 - 👯 I’m looking to collaborate on opensource and group projects.